sugarkoatedlies/MES_Project/README.md

 Application Note:

 #Exercise 3
-Blinky on the STM32L476RG
+Blinky on the STM32L476RG (re-use the HAL's to make things easier at first.)

-##On a board, make blinky for yourself.
-Then add a button to turn the LED on and
+1. On a board, make blinky for yourself.
+2. Then add a button to turn the LED on and off.
-off.
-Bonus points for making the button cause an interrupt.
-Triple bonus points for debouncing the button signal... re-use the HAL's to make things easier at first.
+3. Bonus points for making the button cause an interrupt.
+Triple bonus points for debouncing the button signal.

-1. What are the hardware registers that cause the LED to turn on and off?
+A. What are the hardware registers that cause the LED to turn on and off?
 (From the processor manual, don’t worry about initialization.)
-2. What are the registers that you read in order to find out the state of the button?
+B. What are the registers that you read in order to find out the state of the button?
-3. Can you read the register directly and see the button change in a debugger or by printing out thes value of the memory at the register’s address?
+C. Can you read the register directly and see the button change in a debugger or by printing out thes value of the memory at the register’s address?